 When you are into photography you are facing two things: taking pictures and pictures.

 Taking pictures can be very easy – just push the button!
 Or it can be really complicated – learn about exposure, light and composition to reveal your inner artist.
 It can be very cheap or quite expensive.
-It can take long time or it can be really quick.
+It can take a long time or it can be really quick.
 Taking pictures can be very different.

 But the result is always the same – the pictures.

-Hundreds and thousands of pictures which add up very quickly if you take them digitally.
+Hundreds and thousands of pictures add up very quickly if you take them digitally.
 (And even if you do not take them digitally they also add up really quickly!)

 Digital photography became a default way parents are taking pictures – that is why I will only discuss the organization of digital files on your computer.